hoodiecrow/ConsTcl/top.md

 # ConsTcl

+To run, source the file __constcl.tcl__ (with __schemebase.lsp__ in the directory) in a Tcl console (I use __tkcon__) and use the command `::constcl::repl` for a primitive command dialog.
+Source __all.tcl__ to run the test suite.

-A second try at a Lisp interpreter written in Tcl (the first one was [Thtcl](https://github.com/hoodiecrow/thtcl)), this time with a real Lisp-like type system.
+ConsTcl is a second try at a Lisp interpreter written in Tcl (the first one was [Thtcl](https://github.com/hoodiecrow/thtcl)), this time with a real Lisp-like type system.
 It steps over and back over the border between Tcl and Lisp a lot of times while working, and as a result is fairly slow.

 #### Benchmark